0VP0/Data-Science-Nanodegree/README.md

 This project is A Blog Post for Data Scientist Nanodegree from Udacity.
 I worked on a students dataset containing 480 students, consisting of e.g.(gender, Nationality, Place of Birth, Semester).
 So I will ask some nice questions and answer them using python libraries (scikit-learn ,pandas, NumPy, matplotlib), And then I will make a machine learning model to predict a student’s final grade in a particular course.

+The motivation of this project is to ask some interesting questions about this data then try a different algorithms and choose the most accurate one for this model.

 the dataset: https://www.kaggle.com/aljarah/xAPI-Edu-Data

 In this project, I asked 3 questions: